 Pandemic Influenza Emergency Plan

 University health and safety officials have developed contingency plans to implement in cases of influenza outbreaks affecting our campus.
-The initial Vanderbilt University Planning Matrix was finalized in February 2007, and significantly revised in the summer of 2009 in response to the H1N1 influenza outbreak.
+The initial Vanderbilt University Planning Matrix was finalized in February 2007 and is updated based upon global incidents.

-This plan is based on the recommendations of the US Centers for Disease Control and the World Health Organization and provides for coordination between VU, VUMC, the Office of Emergency Preparedness and the Metro Public Health Department.
+The Planning Matrix is based on the recommendations of the US Centers for Disease Control and the World Health Organization and provides for coordination between VU, VUMC, the Office of Emergency Management and the Metro Public Health Department.